 • Exports of goods and services adjusted for price change from the U.S. economy fell 5.7% in the fourth quarter.
 In the third quarter of 2012, exports rose 1.7%.

 • In the last quarter of 2012, businesses in the U.S. economy produced less than they did in third quarter of 2012.
-Inventories increased only by $20.0 billion in the fourth quarter, compared to a $60.3 billion increase in … Read More
+Inventories increased only by $20.0 billion in the fourth quarter, compared to a $60.3 billion increase in the third … Read More

 The key to China’s economic progress will be the rapid growth of the country’s middle class.
 In a research finding, Credit Suisse predicted that the household wealth in the country will double to $35.0 trillion by around 2015, based on achieving sustainable GDP growth at or near the current growth rate.